braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_rename.md

 **Does user behavior change historically?**<br>
 No, since the user is still the same, and all their historical behavior is still connected to them.

-**Can it be run on dev/staging app groups?**<br>
+**Can it be run on dev/staging workspaces?**<br>
 Yes.
-In fact, we highly recommend running a test migration on a staging or development app group, and ensuring everything has gone smoothly before executing on production data.
+In fact, we highly recommend running a test migration on a staging or development workspace, and ensuring everything has gone smoothly before executing on production data.

 **Does this consume data points?**<br>
 This feature does not cost data points.